 The most important part of the suspension is the spring.
 When you go over bumps or potholes, or when you accelerate and decelerate, the wheel moves up and down by compressing or extending the spring.

-The problem is, the spring retains a lot of energy.
+The problem is that the spring retains a lot of energy.
 After the bump, if there was nothing to stop it, it would keep bouncing up and down.
-You might have experienced this if you’ve ever ridden (or just seen) an old car with a blown shock absorber.
+You might have experienced this if you’ve ever ridden in (or just seen) an old car with a blown shock absorber.

 So the oil absorbs that energy and “damps” the bouncing.
 In the simplest motorcycles, it does this by being squeezed through a tiny hole.

 - Spring compresses — oil gets squeezed through tiny hole

 - Spring extends — oil gets sucked through tiny hole

 It’s hard to squeeze oil through a hole, so that absorbs energy and forces the spring to stop bouncing around.

 How and where the oil is used to damp a motorcycle fork spring depends on whether you have damping rod forks or cartridge forks.

 What are damping rod forks and cartridge forks?
 And “Emulators”?